Cité Scolaire Camille Sée’s International Section

 What is the OIB?

-Recognised by the French Education Ministry, the International Section prepares pupils to sit the option internationale du baccalauréat (OIB), a prestigious set of supplementary examinations taken that are a part of the French baccalauréat at the end of their schooling.
+Recognised by the French Education Ministry, the International Section prepares pupils to sit the OIB (option internationale du baccalauréat), a prestigious set of supplementary examinations that are part of the French baccalauréat at the end of their schooling.
 The British version of the OIB is an integrated Franco-British school-leaving certificate.
 There are two supplementary exams: one in English, one in History and Geography which are modelled on the British A-level exams.
 The OIB combines the breadth and rigour of the French baccalauréat with the extra subjects taught and examined in English to A Level standard, in a single certificate.

 What do you mean by bilingual?

 It means that the children have mother-tongue or near-native competence in both English and French.
 The programme follows the normal French secondary school curriculum, plus additional hours for language and literature as well as history and geography taught in English.
 Children must be capable of speaking, reading, and writing in both English and French at a level expected of their counterparts in the UK and France.
 If you are not sure, ask yourself if your child would be capable of following an English or History class in the same year group in the UK or France.

 There may be places available in several grade levels through to Terminale, although this is not always guaranteed in any one given year.
 However, it is definitely worth applying if your child is bilingual and would benefit from native English teaching.